Overview

 NOTE: Students will be eligible for Non-Resident status if they have no courses remaining in which to enroll.
 Students may have the following to complete (1) doctoral dossier and (2) coursework in which a grade of "Incomplete" was assigned.
 For more information on the EdD Non-Resident policy, please click here.

-In addition to successfully completing all coursework requirements, students admitted in 2023 and thereafter must also complete a Doctoral Dossier consisting of three faculty-mentored research projects.
+In addition to successfully completing all coursework requirements, students must also complete a Doctoral Dossier consisting of three faculty-mentored research projects.

 Problems of Practice and Doctoral Dossier